What to Do If Your Toilet is Overflowing

 More often than not, an overflowing toilet is a small (yet messy) problem that can be resolved quickly and inexpensively.
 However, if you have trouble unclogging the toilet on your own, or you notice that other drains in your home are also backed up, that’s when bringing in a professional plumber is the smart option.

-At Reichelt Plumbing Inc., we offer emergency plumbing services in the Schererville area 24 hours a day, 7 days a week.
+At Reichelt Plumbing Inc., we offer emergency plumbing services in the Schererville area.
 So instead of struggling with an overflowing or clogged toilet, give us a call and we’ll get your bathroom in proper working order as soon as possible.